Welcome to today's edition of the Rush 24-7 podcast.

 Who's next on this?

-What where are we going next, Snertley?
+Where are we going next, Snurderly?

 Come on.

-Don't be don't it doesn't show up here.
+Don't be, don't, it doesn't show up here.

-Dave in uh Valprazo, Indiana.
+Dave in Valprazo, Indiana.

 Welcome to the program.